ethannicholas/Frost/docs/overview.md

 FIXME: get null safety working again...

-You may use a nullable type wherever a non-nullable type is expected, but only if Panda can prove that the value cannot actually be `null` at that particular point.
+You may use a nullable type wherever a non-nullable type is expected, but only if Frost can prove that the value cannot actually be `null` at that particular point.
 For example:

     def result:Object? := getResult()